-The predominate amount of the Organization's contributions are received from employees of Georgia Corporations.
+The predominate amount of the Organization's contributions are received from Georgia corporation employees.
 As such, the organization's ability to generate resources via employee giving is dependent upon the economic health of that area.
 An economic downturn could cause a decrease in employee giving that coincides with an increase in demand for the organization's services.